 • Median Home Value: $557,000

-• Average Rent (One-bedroom): $2,000 (approx.)
+• Average Rent (one-bedroom): approx. $2,000

 • Average Commute Time: 31.8 minutes

-• Great for: History enthusiasts, families, and professionals
+• Great for: History enthusiasts, families, professionals

-• Nearest Metro Station: Served by the Yellow and Blue lines
+• Nearest Metro: Yellow and Blue lines

 Reston, Virginia